deviceTRUST/demo-box/README.md

 - Security State: Turn of your local firewall or antivirus to change your device's security state.
 This will leave the user's session logged ("Conditional Workspace Access").

 - Process Monitoring: Run "Zoom" or "Snipping Tool" on your device to lock the user's session on the Demo-Box ("Conditional Workspace Access").

+## First Logon

+You are now ready to log on your user.
+Enjoy!

+- Default credentials

+  - user/dT$

+  - admin/dT$

 ## Support / Contribution / Feedback